Wind River (film): Sequel

 In November 2022, Kari Skogland signed on to direct a sequel titled Wind River: The Next Chapter, from a screenplay by Patrick Massett and John Zinman, and starring Martin Sensmeier.
-Principal photography is set to take place from March 15 to April 24, 2023 in Calgary.
+Principal photography took place from March 15 to April 24, 2023 in Calgary, Canada.
+The sequel was confirmed in August 2023.
+Neither Jeremy Renner nor Elizabeth Olsen are confirmed to star.